kmhcreative/zappbar/README.md

 * Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.3
+* Removed Digg from Social Media options
+* Removed StumbleUpon from Social Media options
+* Fixed issue where inactive ZappBar buttons caused 404 Not Found errors for bots indexing site.
+The button href placeholders were mistaken for links to non-existent pages.
+They are now masked as in-page anchor links.
+* Updated zappbar.js to find and activate buttons via the fake anchor links.

 Version 0.2.2
 * Fixed error where ComicPress sidebars would be displayed on iPad in portrait even when set to be hidden.